 NSW Deputy Premier the Hon.
 John Barilaro MP, Member for Barwon the Hon.
 Kevin Humphries and Federal Member for Parkes the Hon.
-Mark Coultan joined with YMCA NSW Acting CEO Craig Fisher, YMCA Board member Christina Harlamb, local staff, volunteers, community representatives and others to turn the first sod for the new YMCA Broken Hill Integrated Wellness Centre on Friday, 4 May.
+Mark Coulton joined with YMCA NSW Acting CEO Craig Fisher, YMCA Board member Christina Harlamb, local staff, volunteers, community representatives and others to turn the first sod for the new YMCA Broken Hill Wellness Centre on Friday, 4 May.

 The sod-turning ceremony marked the official beginning of construction on the exciting $5 million-plus redevelopment of the Y, which will deliver significant health and wellbeing benefits to the Broken Hill community.

 YMCA NSW was awarded $3.9 million from the NSW Government under the Restart NSW Resources for Regions program in January last year to redevelop the site into a wellness centre.

 Mr Barilaro said the NSW Liberals and Nationals Government is partnering with the Broken Hill YMCA to fund the project.